 In addition to ozone, the requirement to perform a conformity determination for CO for several cities in the Boston region has expired.
 On April 1, 1996, the EPA classified the cities of Boston, Cambridge, Chelsea, Everett, Malden, Medford, Quincy, Revere, and Somerville as in attainment (in compliance) for CO emissions.
 Subsequently, a CO maintenance plan was set up through the Massachusetts SIP to ensure that emission levels did not increase.
 While the maintenance plan was in effect, past TIPs and LRTPs included an air quality conformity analysis for these communities.
-As of April 1, 2016, however, the 20-year maintenance period for this pollutant in these communities.
+As of April 1, 2016, however, the 20-year maintenance period for this CO maintenance area expired and transportation conformity is no longer required for this pollutant in these communities.
 This ruling is documented in a letter from the EPA dated May 12, 2016.